 Building Support Across the State

-While we have been hard at work building support our bill still faces significant opposition.
-The Medical Society of New York State, New York Society of Orthopaedic Surgeons and American Association of Neuromuscular & Electrodiagnostic Medicine have all issued memos of opposition to our legislation.
-As we’ve continued to move through the process, we have seen their opposition and pushback increase.
-Our government affairs team is hard at work pushing back on their opposition, but it is important to note that this opposition is significant and will make our efforts more difficult.
+As our bill has continued to move through the legislative process, we have seen opposition increase, almost every day.
+Our government affairs team is hard at work pushing back on the opposition, but it is important to note that this opposition is significant and makes our efforts more difficult.

 A Critical Moment for the Profession